 This could be more than 50% of your salary.

 I used Home loan EMI calculator to calculate the above stats.
 You can refer the image below,

-You will have to set the amount, tenure period and rate of interest from by dragging the slider on that EMI Calculator.
+You will have to set the amount, tenure period and rate of interest into the form by dragging the slider on that EMI Calculator.

-- Set loan amount to 30 Lakhs (30,00,000 INR)
+- Set Loan amount to 30 Lakhs (30,00,000 INR)

 It is time for a realization.
 Take a look at the below snapshot,

 Let me summarize the stats for you.
 Find it below,

 - Total Loan Amount: 30 Lakhs (30,00,000 INR)